Bun.serve() supports server-side WebSockets, with on-the-fly compression, TLS support, and a Bun-native publish-subscribe API.

 Start a WebSocket server

-Below is a simple WebSocket server built withBun.serve, in which all incoming requests are upgraded to WebSocket connections in the fetch handler.
+The following server, built withBun.serve, upgrades every incoming request to a WebSocket connection in the fetch handler.
 The socket handlers are declared in the websocket parameter.

 An API designed for speed